Need Assistance? 01384 442752 (UK)

 Novels

 There is no limit to the storyline for a novel, but there are fashions in terms of different genres that sell well at certain times.
-For instance, two of the authors listed above are associated with the popular teenage vampire genre of the mid-late naughties.
+For instance, two of the authors listed above are associated with the popular teenage vampire genre of the mid-late noughties.

 Recent changes in publishing, such as the growth of eBooks and internet sales, have seen more and more authors successfully self-publishing.
 In some cases, they may sell books themselves by installing secure checkouts on their own websites.
-Alternatively, they may sell through a third party website which does the marketing and promotion for them exposing them to a larger audience, and handles sales for a commission.
+Alternatively, they may sell through a third-party website which does the marketing and promotion for them exposing them to a larger audience and handles sales for a commission.
 In other cases, some authors have been successful in obtaining a publishing deal after self-publishing.

-You can start the course at any time.
+• You can start at any time to suit you.

 "I found the course to be extremely helpful.
 It has given me the confidence and skills to present my work to publishers."